sallonoroff/sallonoroff.github.io/_posts/2010-09-27-it-could-be-me-draw-30.md

 Financial outcome: **-£1**

-Well, this brings an end to a 4-draw streak of matching no numbers whatsoever&#8230; which is something i suppose but still doesn&#8217;t bag me any winnings.
+Well, this brings an end to a 4-draw streak of matching no numbers whatsoever&#8230; which is something i suppose but still doesn't bag me any winnings.

-**Lottery balance: £-30  //  Not A Lottery balance: £30.04**
+**Lottery balance: £-30  |  Not A Lottery balance: £30.04**